199 € (excl. VAT)

 • an RFID scanner that acts as keyboard

-If you want to use Kimai in a kiosk mode, where your users should only register their attendance time through
+This bundle is the solution for you, if you want to use Kimai in a kiosk mode, where users register their attendance time through punch-in (coming) and punch-out (leaving) mode.

 It could be as simple as: